TEAMMATES/teammates/docs/development.md

 * If you want to use a Firefox version other than your computer's default, specify the custom path in `test.firefox.path` value in `test.properties`.

+* If you are planning to test against a production server, specify the Firefox profile to be used in `test.firefox.profile.name` value in `test.properties`.
+    *  This is used to bypass login by using previous login data.
+    *  You can enter `about:profiles` into Firefox address bar to identify the profile being used.

 * If you are planning to test changes to JavaScript code, disable JavaScript caching for Firefox:
   * Enter `about:config` into the Firefox address bar and set `network.http.use-cache` (or `browser.cache.disk.enable` in newer versions of Firefox) to `false`.